department-of-veterans-affairs/va.gov-team/products/claim-appeal-status/research/2024-11-Document-Status/research-plan.md

-# Research Plan for Claim Status Tool, Evidence Submission Status
+# Research Plan for Claim Status Tool, Document Status

 Benefits Team 1 · November 2024

 ## Background

-The file upload experience in the Claim status tool on VA.gov needs improvement, as the upload status is unclear for Veterans.
-This uncertainty can lead to frustration about whether the file was successfully uploaded, particularly in cases of silent errors.
-Our designs aim to provide Veterans with real-time transparency into the status of their evidence submissions (e.g., 'Pending,' 'Received,' 'Failed').
+The file upload experience in the Claim Status Tool on VA.gov needs improvement, as the upload status is unclear for Veterans.
+This uncertainty can lead to frustration about whether the file was successfully uploaded, particularly in cases of Silent Failures.
+Our designs aim to provide Veterans with real-time transparency into the status of their evidence submissions.
 We believe this visibility will reduce anxiety, while clear and actionable feedback on failures will boost Veterans' confidence in the process and enable immediate resolution.
 This approach is also expected to reduce support inquiries to CST.

-Silent Failure occurs when a Veteran submits a form or evidence, but it fails to reach downstream services or owners of record.
+Silent Failures occur when a Veteran submits a document, but it fails to reach downstream services or owners of record.
 When the submission fails, the Veteran isn’t notified of this problem.
 This lack of real-time updates creates confusion, delays corrective action, increases support inquiries, and can lead to repeated failed attempts.

-As part of this work, we’ve added new alert messages to keep Veterans informed with status updates.
-Additionally, we’ve created a page offering Veterans alternative options for manually submitting files to the VA in case of system failures.
-We need CAIA’s support with content edits for these new additions.

 [Link to product brief](https://github.com/department-of-veterans-affairs/va.gov-team/blob/master/products/claim-appeal-status/CST%20Product/Evidence%20Submission%20Status%20Initiative.md).